vimpunk/mio/README.md

 using mmap_sink = mio::basic_mmap_sink<std::byte>;
 ```

-You can query the underlying system's page allocation granularity by invoking `mio::page_size()`, which is located in `mio/page.hpp`.
+Though generally not needed, since mio maps users requested offsets to page boundaries, you can query the underlying system's page allocation granularity by invoking `mio::page_size()`, which is located in `mio/page.hpp`.

 ### Installation
 mio is a header-only library, so just copy the contents in `mio/include` into your system wide include path, such as `/usr/include`, or into your project's lib folder.